grade of "C" or higher is required in Composition I and II at Troy

 2. All students must maintain current CPR for the Professional Rescuer, First

-Aid, and AED certifications.
-Professional liability insurance must be
+Aid, AED, and Oxygen Administration certifications.
+Professional liability

-responsible for their own medical care if needed in the clinical education
+Students are responsible for their own medical care if needed in the clinical

 3. Achievement tests are required at various points in the student’s

-responsible for essential items of personal equipment, uniforms, Hepatitis B
+Program, students are responsible for essential items of personal equipment

 5. Students must maintain an overall 3.0 GPA as well as a 3.0 GPA in all

-Students must earn a C or better in all athletic training core courses.
-If a
+6. Students must earn a C or better in all athletic training core

 additional policies related to the bachelor of science degree in athletic